SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Acknowledgments

+This research was partially supported by the National Science Foundation CAREER Award 2146492, National Science Foundation 2421782 and Simons Foundation, Cisco Systems, Optum AI, and a UCLA Hellman Fellowship.

-\new{ Despite the effectiveness of data selection for large language models (LLMs) during pretraining and instruction fine-tuning phases, improving data efficiency in supervised fine-tuning (SFT) for specialized domains poses significant challenges due to the complexity of fine-tuning data. } To bridge this gap, we introduce an \new{effective and scalable data selection method for SFT,} {\fullname} ({\alg)}, which leverages training trajectories from small models to guide the data selection for larger models.
-We demonstrate through extensive experiments that {\alg} significantly improves data efficiency in SFT for mathematical problem-solving, reducing the training data to just 11\% of the original MathInstruct dataset \cite{yue2023mammoth} to match full dataset performance while outperforming state-of-the-art data selection algorithms by an average of $4.7\%$ across 6 in- and out-domain evaluation datasets.
+Despite the effectiveness of data selection for pretraining and instruction fine-tuning large language models (LLMs), improving data efficiency in supervised fine-tuning (SFT) for specialized domains poses significant challenges due to the complexity of fine-tuning data.
+To bridge this gap, we introduce an effective and scalable data selection method for SFT, {\fullname} ({\alg)}, which trains a small model, clusters loss trajectories of the examples, and samples from these clusters to guide data selection for larger models.
+We prove that during fine-tuning, samples within the same loss trajectory cluster exhibit similar gradients.
+Then, we show that S2L subsets have a bounded gradient error w.r.t. the full data, hence guarantee convergence to the neighborhood of the optimal solution.
+We demonstrate through extensive experiments that {\alg} significantly improves data efficiency in SFT for mathematical problem-solving, reducing the training data requirement to just 11\% of the original MathInstruct dataset \cite{yue2023mammoth} to match full dataset performance while outperforming state-of-the-art data selection algorithms by an average of $4.7\%$ across 6 in- and out-domain evaluation datasets.
 Remarkably, selecting only 50K data for SFT, {\alg} achieves a 32.7\% accuracy on the challenging MATH \cite{hendrycks2021measuring} benchmark, improving Phi-2 \cite{textbooks2} by 16.6\%.
 In clinical text summarization on the MIMIC-III dataset \cite{johnson2016mimic}, {\alg} again outperforms training on the full dataset using only 50\% of the data.
-Notably, {\alg} can perform data selection using a reference model $40\times$ smaller than the target model, proportionally reducing the cost of data selection.
+Notably, {\alg} can perform scalable data selection using a reference model $100\times$ smaller than the target model, proportionally reducing the computational cost. \footnote{Code is available at \href{https://github.com/BigML-CS-UCLA/S2L}{https://github.com/BigML-CS-UCLA/S2L}.}